sam5102/XFF/client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+If you've previously installed create-react-app globally via npm install -g create-react-app, we recommend you uninstall the package using npm uninstall -g create-react-app or yarn global remove create-react-app to ensure that npx always uses the latest version.

+(npx comes with npm 5.2+ and higher, [https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f](see instructions for older npm versions))

+### `Creating an App` or Requirements to run React App

+You’ll need to have Node 14.0.0 or later version on your local development machine (but it’s not required on the server).
+We recommend using the latest LTS version.
+You can use nvm (macOS/Linux) or nvm-windows to switch Node versions between different projects.

 ### `npm test`